-When craving the solace of the outdoors, with enough room to breathe and keep a social distance, the state parks and reserves of the Driftless can offer you the outdoor recreation you love with the space you need.
+When craving the solace of the outdoors, with enough room to breathe and keep a social distance, the state parks and reserves of the Driftless can offer you the outdoor recreation in nature you love with the space you need.
 Be sure to check ahead to see if offered services are available.

 Look forward to your future vacation in Southwest Wisconsin and learn what the Driftless is all about.
 Click to order a map and start the daydream.

 Click to order or download a map and start the daydream.

 Wyalusing’s fourteen miles of hiking trails may take you near the steep bluffs the park is known for.
 Trails vary in difficulty and you could find yourself navigating steep climbs and stairs, or ambling along a wide level trail.
 The park also offers two mountain bike trails and a canoe trail through the backwater sloughs of the Mississippi River.
 These backwaters offer excellent fishing for panfish, bass, northern pike and walleye.

 Where to begin?
 A local group of astronomers utilizes the park for stargazing.
 That should be a pretty good indication that the skies are going to be nice and dark at night.
 Bring your telescope and let the kids stay up late on a clear night.